 Much of the same information is covered in this contract as the Compromis de Vente.
 Buyers will need to provide original birth, marriage and divorce certificates.
-Differences include the fact that the Acte de Vente has a fuller description of the property, details of mortgage loans, details of insurance policies, reports on lead, asbestos, termites etc., and a breakdown of the tax payable by the seller.
+Differences include the fact that the Acte de Vente has a fuller description of the property, details of mortgage loans, details of insurance policies, reports of mandatory surveys such as lead, asbestos, termites etc., and a breakdown of the tax payable by the buyer and seller.

-A draft of the contract will be sent to the vendor prior to signing and all details must be clear to them before the signing date.
-If necessary, a professional translator can be used to translate the contract and attend the signing (though the cost of this will be charged to person requiring the translation).
-If you are looking for a French translator search our FrenchEntrée Directory.
+A draft of the contract will be sent to the vendor prior to signing, to ensure that all details are clear to them before the signing date.
+If necessary, a professional translator can be used to translate the contract and attend the signing.
+The cost of this service will be charged to the party requiring the translation.
+There is a list of French translators available on the FrenchEntrée Directory.

-A date will have been fixed for the signing, but many factors can cause it to change so it is recommended to keep in touch with the estate agent and notaire to ensure things are running to schedule or to alter your travel and signing arrangements if necessary.
+A date will have been fixed for the signing well in advance, but many factors can cause it to change so it is recommended to keep in touch with the estate agent and notaire to ensure things are running to schedule, in case travel arrangements need to be altered.

 Power of Attorney

 By the time the contract is signed, the buyer should have made all the necessary arrangements to fund the purchase and pay the fees.
 This includes taxes, notaire’s fees, and the first insurance premium.
-All the necessary funds should have been transferred from the buyer to the notaire’s bank account, and the notaire will also need to release money for the initial mortgage payments if necessary.
+All the necessary funds should have been transferred from the buyer to the notaire’s bank account in advance of the signing, and the notaire will also need to release money for the initial mortgage payments if necessary.

-It is worth viewing your property on the day of signing the contract because the Acte de Vente has a clause saying “sold as seen on signing date”.
+There is usually a viewing of the property arranged just prior to the signing formalities, because the Acte de Vente has a clause saying “sold as seen on signing date”.
 A good notaire will prepare you for the signing of the Acte de Vente and ensure that there are no last minute problems.
-See our article on The role of the notaire.
+See more on our article on the role of the notaire.